summerschool-ahead2020/hands-on-sessions/doc/xrb/xrb.rst

 •	xrbhetg.spo

 Hints: The HETG has a High Energy and a Medium Energy grating.
 Therefore, you will fit two spectra simultaneously in spex.
-Once you have the model for the first spectrum, you can use “sector copy 1” to create a copy of the model of the first spectrum to fit also to the second spectrum.
+Once you have the model for the first spectrum, you can use ``s.sector_copy(1)`` to create a copy of the model of the first spectrum to fit also to the second spectrum.

 From Gatuzz et al. 2019 the continuum spectrum is best fitted with a model made up of a disk blackbody absorbed in the ISM.